Skip to Content

 The leaf tips of a Macho fern can easily dry out due to a range of reasons which include but are not limited to overwatering, excessive sunlight, and low humidity.

-There is no way of going around this problem except removing the root cause after identifying it.
-When conditions are right, the plant will grow new and healthy foliage on its own.
+There is no way around this problem except to remove the root cause after identifying it.
+When conditions are right, the plant will grow new and healthy foliage independently

 Nematodes